OpenReqEU/palmu/README.md

 # Technical Description

 Palmu uses vectors to find similar issues within Qt Jira data.
+The set of Qt issues is transformed to vector representations using FastText embeddings, and a fast similarity search algorithm is able to find the nearest neighbords for a given query.
+The idea is that vectors that are close in the embedding space must be somehow related and correspond to duplicates or dependencies in the _issue_ space.
+This search seems to be good to reduce the search space ( from hundred thousands to hundreds ) in the reduced space a random forest classifier is applied to output the _k-th_ most likely dependencies.

 ## The following technologies are used:
 - Python